All Episodes

 We got to wean ourselves off of it.

-We gotta go green.
+We got to go green.

-And yet, the U.S. Export Import Bank, an independent agency of the federal government, is now planning a $2.8 million, a billion, sorry, $2.8 billion loan for a massive project to expand and upgrade an oil refinery in Colombia.
+And yet, the U.S. Export-Import Bank, an independent agency of the federal government, is now planning a $2.8 million, a billion, sorry, $2.8 billion loan for a massive project to expand and upgrade an oil refinery in Colombia.

 So here's Obama using our money to subsidize other countries to look for and produce and refine oil.